klemenoslaj/ng-action-outlet/README.md

 ### Step 3: Define what component to use with what action
 Use providers to set default components for each action to be used for rendering.
-Provide action class and use value pointing to your component class, so that action outlet cam associate component to used action.
+Provide action class and use value pointing to your component class, so that action outlet can associate component to provided action.
 ```typescript
 import { ActionOutletModule, ActionButton, ActionGroup, ActionToggle } from 'ng-action-outlet';